wafaa-rakchamber/ai-agent-app/DOCKER.md

   - "8080:80"  # Use port 8080 instead of 4200
 ```

-### API Backend Integration
+### Connecting to External Backend
-The nginx configuration includes a proxy setup for `/api/` routes that forwards to a backend service on port 3000.
+To connect to your separate backend project:

+1. Update `environment.ts` with your backend URL
+2. Set `useMockData = false` in `StoryService`
+3. Configure CORS on your backend to allow requests from the frontend origin

 ## Performance Optimization